Questions with Answers about our Heating Kits

 The height of the studded plate and clip rail with heating pipe is equally 14 mm.
 The levelling compound is added according to the manufacturer's instructions.
 The covering with the levelling compound should be at least 3 mm with a ceramic surface covering (tiles etc.).
 This results in a minimum total installation height of 17 mm without surface covering.
 Data on other surface coverings in our technical information.

-The floor covering has a major influence on the energy efficiency and response time of the low profile underfloor heating system.
-Where possible, choose a floor covering with good thermal conductivity.
+The surface covering has a significant impact on the energy efficiency and response time of low profile underfloor heating systems.
+Where possible, select materials with good thermal conductivity respectively low thermal resistance.
 Ceramic tiles are particularly suitable.
-On the other hand, materials such as cork, wooden floorboards and parquet take longer to heat up and require a higher flow temperature.
-Heating values of underfloor heating with different floor coverings.
+Materials such as cork, wooden floorboards and parquet, however, take longer to warm up and require higher flow temperatures.

 Most of the heating kits can be delivered to EU-Countries, the UK and Switzerland.
 Detailed information is provided here: Countries and shipping costs.
 If you do not find your country on the list, please use the contact form to make an enquiry.
 We will find out whether shipping to your address is possible and calculate the costs.